Experienced Former Prosecutor

-If you or a loved one has been charged with a crime, you need an experienced Chicago criminal defense attorney on your side.
-With over 30 years of combined experience handling all criminal matters, former prosecutor Gus Kostopoulos and his team will aggressively protect your rights.
-Gus is an experienced defense attorney who has successfully litigated thousands of criminal cases.
-He has earned a reputation as a tough and aggressive attorney who achieves outstanding results for his clients.
+If you or a loved one has been charged with a crime, you need an experienced criminal attorney on your side.
+With over 20 years experience, former prosecutor Gus Kostopoulos will aggressively protect your freedom.

-As a former prosecutor, Gus has unique insight into how the prosecution builds a case against you.
+As a former prosecutor, Gus has knows how the prosecution builds a case against you.
 He knows how they investigate your case, the tactics they use to pressure you into accepting a plea deal, and more importantly, what shortcuts they take.
-This allows him to effectively challenge every aspect of the prosecution’s case against you.
+This allows him to challenge every aspect of the prosecution’s case against you.

-Gus prides himself on an aggressive pre-investigation process designed to minimize the charges or get them dismissed all together.
-Instead of giving the prosecution time to build a case against you, Gus starts working on your case from the moment you hire him by reviewing the evidence, reaching out to the detectives investigating your case, and using his own team of investigators to challenge any evidence collected by the prosecution.
+Gus prides himself on an aggressive pre-investigation process.
+His goals is to minimize the charges or get them dismissed altogether.
+Instead of giving the prosecution time to build a case against you, Gus starts working on your case from the moment you hire him.
+From day one, he

-When facing criminal charges, the quality of your legal representation can greatly impact the outcome of your case.
-The defense lawyers at Kostopoulos Law Group will use their unparalleled experience to help you achieve the NOT GUILTY verdict you deserve.
+When facing criminal charges, the quality of your legal representation will impact the outcome of your case.
+Kostopoulos Law Group will use its unparalleled experience to help you achieve the NOT GUILTY verdict you deserve.

-Gus is an experienced trial attorney who has successfully litigated thousands of criminal cases.
-He has earned a reputation as a tough and aggressive attorney who achieves outstanding results for his clients.
+Gus Kostopoulos is an experienced attorney who has successfully litigated thousands of criminal cases.
+He has earned a reputation as a tough attorney who achieves outstanding results.

 We begin to work on your case from the moment you hire us.
 That includes: